 - To establish an effective seal, apply foam sealant spray in a continuous bead with no voids or cracks.

-- Apply waterproof foam to all four sides of the window for window applications.
-Only apply foam to the top and sides of doors.
+- For window applications, apply waterproof foam to all four sides of the window.
+For doors, only apply foam to the top and sides.

-- To access the sill plate and foundation in a finished basement with a dropped ceiling, the ceiling tile must be removed.
+- In a finished basement with a dropped ceiling, the ceiling tile must be removed to access the sill plate and foundation.

 - Before foaming, cover the basement floor.

-- Fill the void slowly with foam, pushing the can along the gap as you go.
+- Fill the void slowly with foam, pushing the can along the gap.
 For an effective seal, apply a waterproof foam spray in one continuous bead with no voids or cracks.

-Generally these steps are similar to other applications, just make sure you do it in a more balanced temperature, and only fill a small amount first because it will spread to a bigger and wider area.
+Generally, these steps are similar to other applications, make sure you do it in a more balanced temperature and only fill a small amount first because it will spread to a bigger and broader area.

 Where not to use Spray Foam Insulation